Signatures of Dipolar Dark Matter on Indirect Detection: DDM theoretical framework or DM annihilation in the early Universe

 Within the DDM framework $\chi\bar{\chi}$ pairs are able to annihilate into two photons through processes corresponding to the Feynman diagrams shown in Figure~\ref{fig:figure_1}.
 There are other relevant annihilation processes such as $\chi\bar{\chi}\rightarrow\gamma\,Z^0$ and $\chi\bar{\chi}\rightarrow\gamma\,H^0$.
-However in this work we assume that the $\gamma\gamma$ channel is the most relevant in the cosmological scenario~\cite{Bringmann:2012}.
+However, in this work we assume that the $\gamma\gamma$ channel is the most relevant in the cosmological scenario~\cite{Bringmann:2012}.

-According to~\cite{Bringmann:2012}, the spectrum of secondary photons produced by annihilation is homogeneous and has a cutoff at $E_\chi=m_\chi$ where as it barely depends on $m_\chi$ and takes the same form for any channel, therefore we can assume that photons are monochromatic.
+According to~\cite{Bringmann:2012}, the spectrum of secondary photons produced by annihilation is homogeneous and has a cutoff at $E_\chi=m_\chi$ where as it barely depends on $m_\chi$ and takes the same form for any channel.
+Therefore, we can assume that photons are monochromatic.

-Likewise any WIMP, DDM particles might be detected either through direct and indirect methods.
-In the former, WIMPs would be detected by measuring a nuclear recoil produced in their on elastic collision with the detector nuclei as target in laboratory frame~\cite{Heo:2009vt,Heo:2009xt,Masso:2009mu}.
-Examples of these experiments are CRESST~\cite{Petricca:2017zdp,Abdelhameed:2019hmk}, XENON~\cite{Alfonsi:2016mzh,Essig:2017kqs}, CDMS~\cite{Agnese:2015ywx,Witte:2017qsy}, DAMA~\cite{Bernabei:2019uxe,Kang:2019fvz,Baum:2018ekm} and COGENT~\cite{Aalseth:2012if,Davis:2014bla,Aalseth:2014eft}.
-Besides, indirect methods allow us to detect a WIMP through the observation of secondary products emitted due to annihilation of $\chi\bar{\chi}$ pairs across the galactic halo or inside the Sun and the Earth, where they could have been gravitationally trapped.
-In this annihilation some kind of radiation would be emitted, such as: high energy photons (gamma rays), neutrinos, electron-positron and proton-antiproton pairs, among others.
-An example of these one is HAWC (High Altitude Water Cherenkov)~\cite{Abeysekara:2013tza}.

-On the other hand, possible signatures of DDM could arise in some cosmological grounds.
-Firstly, like any other WIMP, the cosmic relic abundance due to these DDM particles would have been formed owing to non-equilibrium thermal decoupling when the pair-annihilation rate dropped below the expansion rate of the Universe.
-That is, when the temperature of the cosmic plasma laid well bellow $m_\chi$, DM particles are relativistic and the pair-annihilation of occurred in equilibrium.
-As the temperature drops below $m_\chi$ the species become non-relativistic and the particle number density starts to decrease tracking for a while the equilibrium behavior.
-At some point annihilations become fairly unlikely due to the cosmic expansion and the DM species goes out of equilibrium and freezes in Ref.~\cite{Kolb:1990}.
-This out-of equilibrium process leaves behind a DM cold relic that barely interacts with itself or any other particle except gravitationally~\cite{Bergstr_m_2000}.
+At some point, annihilations become fairly unlikely due to the cosmic expansion and the DM species goes out of equilibrium and freezes in Ref.~\cite{Kolb:1990}.
+This out-of equilibrium process leaves behind a DM cold relic that barely interacts with itself or any other particle except gravitationally~\cite{Bergstrom:2000}.